2024 Best Public Administration Schools in Connecticut

 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the public admin degree levels they offer.

-University of Connecticut is a good option for students interested in a degree in public administration.
-Located in the suburb of Storrs, UCONN is a public university with a very large student population.
+University of Connecticut is a wonderful option for students interested in a degree in public administration.
+Located in the town of Storrs, UCONN is a public university with a fairly large student population.
+A Best Colleges rank of #57 out of 2,152 colleges nationwide means UCONN is a great university overall.

-It is hard to beat Post University if you want to pursue a degree in public administration.
-Post University is a fairly large private for-profit university located in the suburb of Waterbury.
+It's hard to beat Post University if you wish to pursue a degree in public administration.
+Post University is a fairly large private for-profit university located in the midsize city of Waterbury.
+This university ranks 16th out of 18 colleges for overall quality in the state of Connecticut.

 Prepare yourself to make the decisions that best serve a community, its constituents and its economic growth with this specialized business degree from Southern New Hampshire University.